NotePlan/plugins/jgclark.Dashboard/README.md

 - all open tasks and checklists that contain a particular  `#tags` or `@mention`s of your choosing.
 This can give "deferred date" functionality (see below).
 - all overdue tasks
 - all open items with an added priority
-- the next notes ready to review (if you use the "Projects and Reviews" plugin)
+- the next Project notes ready to review (if you use the "Projects and Reviews" plugin)

 ... and then gives you many controls, mostly in two edit dialogs, that let you quickly complete, cancel or move items to different time periods.